 Not many of us would vote January as our favourite month.
-But it doesn’t have to be all doom and gloom once the festive season has come to an end.
+But it doesn’t have to be all doom and gloom after the festive season has come to an end.

-The days might still be dark and chilly, but January marks the beginning of a new year and there are plenty of things that you can do to make it a month as exciting and enjoyable as the next.
+The days might still be dark and chilly, but January marks the beginning of a new year and there are plenty of things you can do to make the month as exciting and enjoyable as possible.

-With this in mind, here are 13 things to do and places to visit in the UK in January that’ll hopefully get you excited about the new year.
-From music and food, to stargazing and wildlife watching, we hope these ideas leave you feeling inspired.
+With this in mind, here are 14 things to do and places to visit in the UK in January that’ll hopefully get you excited about the new year.
+From music and food to stargazing and wildlife watching, we hope these ideas leave you feeling inspired.

 1. Lose yourself in music at Celtic Connections, Glasgow

 According to The Guardian, “If there’s something that makes wintertime in Glasgow great, it’s Celtic Connections”.
-Celtic Connections is an annual folk, roots, and world music festival that celebrates Glasgow’s links to other cultures across the globe.
+Celtic Connections is an annual folk, roots, and world music festival that celebrates Glasgow’s cultural links across the globe.

 With over 2,100 musicians covering more than 300 events across multiple genres of music, the city is brought to life for 18 magical days.